H Is for Hero: Plot

 Dexter (Michael C. Hall) talks with Debra (Jennifer Carpenter), questioning why Kurt (Clancy Brown) lied about Matt's state.
 Debra theorizes that Kurt wants the case closed so he can find the killer himself.
 Angela (Julia Jones) interrogates Kurt, who claims Matt is alive in New York.

-At school, Harrison (Jack Alcott) listens to an episode of Molly Park's (Jamie Chung) podcast, "Merry Fucking Kill", where she talks about Arthur Mitchell/Trinity Killer.
+At school, Harrison (Jack Alcott) listens to an episode of Molly Park's (Jamie Chung) podcast, "Merry Fucking Kill," where she talks about Arthur Mitchell/Trinity Killer.
 Harrison becomes unsettled when she talks about his mother, Rita, and how he killed her while he was left there in the blood.
-Dexter is later called to the school due to an emergency: Harrison has been stabbed and Ethan (Christian Dell'Edera) was the perpetrator.
+Dexter is later called to the school due to an emergency: Harrison has been stabbed, and Ethan (Christian Dell'Edera) is the perpetrator.
 Harrison tells the police that Ethan approached him to help him in a future school shooting to kill Ethan's bullies.
 When Harrison tried to get him some help, Ethan stabbed him in the stomach, forcing Harrison to almost fatally cut Ethan's leg.
 Dexter then talks with Debra, saying that the wounds don't match up with his story.

 Dexter returns to the crime scene, where he proves his theory by imagining Debra stabbing him and then stabbing himself.
-The blood coincides with the stabs, but Dexter now deduces Harrison attacked Ethan first and then stabbed himself to know what it feels like, noting that it matches the "Code of Harry".
+The blood coincides with the stabs, but Dexter now deduces Harrison attacked Ethan first and then stabbed himself to know what it feels like, noting that it matches the "Code of Harry."
 Kurt later visits Dexter and Harrison at their house, where he gives Harrison a drone for his actions.
 While talking to him, Dexter lets it slip that he knows about Matt's boat incident.
-Dexter is also told by Angela that they won't file charges against Harrison, even though Ethan claims he never attacked him.
-Angela also decides to collaborate with Molly, who used her podcast to get information on many of the missing people that the town failed to find.
+Angela also tells Dexter that they won't file charges against Harrison, even though Ethan claims he never attacked him.
+Angela also decides to collaborate with Molly, who uses her podcast to get information on many of the missing people the town failed to find.

 Kurt is later approached by a girl named Chloe (Skyler Wright) at his diner, who asks for money.
 Kurt already lent her money and won't give her more, although he offers her a job at the diner, which she refuses.
 He later helps her by giving her shelter at the bunker where Lily stayed, revealing that he is the person behind her kidnapping and murder.
-At school, the police give a talk to the students that were on Ethan's "kill list", where the students applaud Harrison for his actions.
+At school, the police give a talk to the students who were on Ethan's "kill list," where the students applaud Harrison for his actions.
 Harrison uses the opportunity to call out Ethan's bullies, saying they drove him to become the person he is.
 During this, Dexter inspects Harrison's room, eventually discovering a straight razor hidden in a flashlight.
 A stunned Debra then mentions that Trinity also used a straight razor to murder his victims.
-A distraught Dexter comes to the belief that his son now has his own "Dark Passenger".
+A distraught Dexter comes to the belief that his son now has his own "Dark Passenger."